Laoag International Airport

-It has one 2,784-meter runway and is designated as a secondary/alternate international airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation that is responsible for the operations of not only this airport but also of all other airports in the Philippines except the major international airports.
+The land on which the airport sits today is located near the La Paz Sand Dunes at the mouth of the Padsan River.
+It has one 2,784-meter runway and is designated as a secondary/alternate international airport by the Civil Aviation Authority of the Philippines, a body of the Department of Transportation responsible for the operations of not only this airport but also of all other airports in the Philippines except the major international airports.

 History

 Early history

-The land on which the airport sits today is located near the Ilocos Norte sand dunes at the mouth of Padsan River.
 During the American colonial period, a military airfield located in the northern part of Luzon became imperative.
 Laoag, the most populated settlement at the time was chosen as the site.
 It became known as Gabu Airfield.

 World War II

-During the initial invasion of the Japanese in the Philippines in December 1941, Gabu Airfield was captured and subsequently used it.
+During the initial invasion of the Japanese in the Philippines in December 1941, Gabu Airfield was captured and subsequently used.
 During the Luzon campaign to retake the islands from the Japanese, Major Simeon Valdez led a raid on the airfield, burning the headquarters and setting fire to a fuel dump.
-Similar attacks follow in the succeeding days until its abandonment on February 15, 1945, when it was abandoned due to Commonwealth military and guerrilla raids.
+Similar attacks follow in the succeeding days until its abandonment on February 15, 1945 due to Commonwealth military and guerrilla raids.
 It was then recaptured on February 27, 1945.